 Kristina Bangma – Owner and Founder

-In 2010, after riding the RBC GranFondo Whistler, I realized that Vancouver had a real need for a club that could teach new riders the technique and training required to complete these types of events.
+In 2009, when Neil McKinnon told me they were going to organize a ride from Vancouver to Whistler, I started a training group for my clients to prepare them for this crazy idea!
+After riding in the first Granfondo event in 2010, I realized that Vancouver had a real need for a club that could teach new riders the technique and training required to complete these types of events.

 My past riding experience started early at the age of 16 when I bought my first bright, red, Trek 1500.
-It turned out to be the first of many and the start of many years of bike racing including; xc mountain biking, downhill mountain biking, triathlon, Ironman, crits and then eventually the fondo.
+It turned out to be the first of many bikes and the start of many years of bike racing including; xc mountain biking, downhill mountain biking, triathlon, Ironman, crits, and then eventually the fondo and longer distances.

-After being diagnosed with a genetic heart condition in 2016, I don’t race anymore.
-But I still try to ride in a few charity events every year.
-I enjoy participating in the events with my Club members and watching their progress and success.
+After being diagnosed with a genetic heart condition in 2016, I no longer race.
+But I still enjoy participating in a few charity events with my Club Members and watching their progress and success.

-Now that the club has grown to over 100 members from Beginner to Advanced, it is always exciting to watch them cross the finish line, whether it is their first fondo experience or a new personal best.
+Currently the club has grown to it’s maximum capacity of 120 members from Beginner to Advanced.
+Every year, it is always exciting to watch the riders learn and progress from season to season.
 They are so excited and jazzed that it is infectious.

 - NCCP Triathlon Coach